ricardojaferreira/dotfiles/README.md

 		- -t, --theme=THEME_NAME           Specify an alternate color theme to load
 		- -v, --version                    Display version number
 		- -w, --width=COLUMNS              Column width to format for (default terminal width)

+## Dotfiles

+Clone dotfiles to ~/.dotfiles

+Some notes:
+- Run :PlugInstall on Vim to activate extensions
+- Copy .zshrc to the correct folder (the original zshrc is not overrided.)